-(A)(1) Not later than one year after the effective date of this section, the board of pharmacy shall adopt rules establishing standards and procedures for the medical marijuana control program.
+(A)(1) Not later than one year after September 8, 2016, the board of pharmacy shall adopt rules establishing standards and procedures for the medical marijuana control program.

 (2) All rules adopted under this section shall be adopted in accordance with Chapter 119. of the Revised Code.